-13.2 CONFLICTS OF INTEREST
+12.2 CONFLICTS OF INTEREST

-To our knowledge, and subject to the relationships described in Section 18, "Related Party Transactions" and Section 4.4, "Risk Related to Our Business Operations," as of the date of this Document there are no potential conflicts of interest between the duties of the members of our Board of Directors and officers and their private interests (including Bernard Gilly's interests as nonexecutive Chairman of the Board of Directors of Pixium Vision, given the difference of technologies developed by Pixium Vision and the Company).
+To our knowledge, and subject to the relationships described in Section 17, "Related Party Transactions" and Section 3.4, "Risk Related to Our Business Operations," as of the date of this Universal Registration Document there are no potential conflicts of interest between the duties of the members of the administrative, management or supervisory bodies and their private interests (including Bernard Gilly's interests as nonexecutive Chairman of the Board of Directors of Pixium Vision, given the difference of technologies developed by Pixium Vision and the Company).

-To our knowledge, as of the date of this Document, there are no conflicts of interest between Bernard Gilly's position in the Company and his positions as Chairman of the Boards of Directors of Brain Ever SAS, Pixium Vision S.A., Gecko Biomedical S.A., Prophesee S.A., Eye TechCare S.A., Chronolife SAS, IBionext SAS, Tilak Healthcare SAS and Brainiac SAS.
+To our knowledge, as of the date of this Universal Registration Document, there are no conflicts of interest between Bernard Gilly's position in the Company and his positions as Chairman of the Boards of Directors of Brain Ever SAS, Pixium Vision S.A., Gecko Biomedical S.A., Prophesee S.A., Eye TechCare S.A., Chronolife SAS, IBionext SAS, Tilak Healthcare SAS and Brainiac SAS.

-In addition, following his resignation as President of Passage de l'Innovation, Bernard Gilly retained approximately 27 per cent. of the shares of this company.
+In addition, following his resignation as President of Passage de l'Innovation, Bernard Gilly retained approximately 27 per cent of the shares of this company.

-To our knowledge, as of the date of this Document, there are no agreements or undertakings of any kind with shareholders, clients, suppliers or others pursuant to which any member of our Board of Directors or officers has been appointed to such position.
+To our knowledge, as of the date of this Universal Registration Document, there are no arrangement or undertakings of any kind with shareholders, customers, suppliers or others pursuant to which any member of our administrative, management or supervisory bodies was selected to such position.

-As of the date of this Document, the members of the Board of Directors have not agreed to any restriction on their right to transfer shares of the Company, with the exception of rules relating to the prevention of insider trading and the recommendations of the MiddleNext Code, as amended in September 2016, with respect to obligation to retain shares.
+As of the date of this Universal Registration Document, the members of the administrative, management or supervisory bodies have not agreed to any restriction on the disposal within a certain period of time of their holdings in the issuer's securities, with the exception of rules relating to the prevention of insider trading and the recommendations of the MiddleNext Code, as amended in September 2016, with respect to obligation to retain shares.

-As of the filing date of this Document and subject to certain customary lockup agreements entered into with the underwriters in connection with our capital increase on June 27, 2017 (a description of which has to be included in the prospectus for that transaction), the members of our Board of Directors and officers have not agreed to any restrictions relating to the sale of their holdings in our share capital except for the rules relating to the prevention of insider trading.
+As of the filing date of this Universal Registration Document and subject to certain customary lockup agreements entered into with the underwriters in connection with our capital increase on June 27, 2017 (a description of which has to be included in the prospectus for that transaction), the members of our Board of Directors and officers have not agreed to any restrictions relating to the sale of their holdings in our share capital except for the rules relating to the prevention of insider trading.